annahaensch/Policing_Pipeline/README.md

 Now your environment should be set up to run anything in this library.

+## Getting Started

+To help get you started, we've included some helpful notebooks.
+First, `Getting_Started_with_the_Data.ipynb` will walk you through loading the data and doing some preliminary analysis.
+Additionally, all analysis from the paper above can be recreated using the notebooks:

+* `Ecological_Inference_Calls_for_Service.ipynb`
+* `Poisson_Regression_Figures_for_Report.ipynb`

 ## Parsing the pdf Logs
 Parsing the log consists of two steps.
 First we use the Tessearct Optical Character Recognition (OCR) tool to turn the scanned pdfs into a tabular parquet file.
 Next we parse the data in the parquet file to get a csv that matches the original call logs.
 If you've already done the OCR part you can skip to step 2.